james0032/Terminus/README.md

 ```
 $ git clone --recursive https://github.com/james0032/Terminus`
 ```
 THERE IS NO installation step for terminus package.
-To make sure the shell script is executale, use command:
+To make sure the shell script is executable, use command:
 ```
 $ chmod +x terminus.SE.sh
 ```